Alienware unveils a 240Hz G-Sync monitor and new gaming mice and keyboards

 As it turns out, there’s an alternative variant of the Alienware 34, this time with a more modest 2,560 x 1,080-pixel display but still featuring a 144Hz refresh rate.

-All three monitors come with NVIDIA G-Sync, but the Alienware 25 is available with FreeSync as well.
-The FreeSync variant of the Alienware 25 will cost US$499, while the G-Sync model is more expensive at US$699.
+Both monitors come with NVIDIA G-Sync, but the Alienware 25 is available with FreeSync as well.
+The FreeSync variant of the Alienware 25 will cost S$719, while the G-Sync model is more expensive at S$1,099.
+The Alienware 34 doesn't have a price yet, but Dell said it would be available in the coming months.

 Alienware also introduced four new gaming mice and mechanical keyboards:

-However, the Elite can be tweaked further, and it has a three-position palm rest and modular side grips to cater to different grip styles, in addition to four weights that allow users to adjust the feel of their mouse.
+However, the Elite can be tweaked further, and it has a three-position palm rest and modular side grips to cater to different grip styles, in addition to 13 programmable buttons and four weights that allow users to adjust the feel of their mouse.
+It also features a 12,000DPI optical sensor, compared to just 5,000DPI on the Advanced.

 The keyboards both use KaiHua Brown mechanical switches and feature five programmable macro keys and onboard memory, but the Pro Gaming model also comes with a 13-zone RGB backlighting.